 1. Mercado 28

-Mercado 28 (Market 28) is a long-running flea market located at Plaza san Miguel.
+Mercado 28 (Market 28) is a long-running flea market located at Plaza San Miguel.

-There’s also a bunch of restaurants and small street-food vendors here offering traditional Yucatan meals and of course, tacos.
+There are also a bunch of restaurants and small street-food vendors here offering traditional Yucatan meals and of course, tacos.

 2. Parque De Las Palapas

 Parque de las Palapas is the main central square in Downtown Cancun City.
-In fact, it was the first main sqaure to be created here and is still a lively meeting place for the people of the city.
-You’ll find it just behind Avenida Tulum (the main street).
+In fact, it was the first main square to be created here and is still a lively meeting place for the people of the city.
+You'll find it just behind Avenida Tulum (the main street).

-The park (square) has an array of food-stalls and carts selling mostly tortilla-based snacks and meals including fresh tacos and quesadillas.
+The park (square) has an array of food stalls and carts selling mostly tortilla-based snacks and meals including fresh tacos and quesadillas.
 This spot is popular with locals and is often the scene of open-air performances after sundown.

 Nearby, you've also got the first Catholic Church constructed in Cancun Downtown, called Cristo Rey.

-3. Book a Day Trip
+3. Book a Yucatan Day Trip

 Below are some of the top-rated activities you can book online: